JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 false
 ```

-The different behavior occurs when accessing elements.
-Every time we access multiple elements of an array at once, a new array is created
+Different behaviour occurs when accessing elements.
+Every time we access multiple array elements at once, a new array is created.

 ```jldoctest views
 julia> D = A[1:2, 1:2]